salmagarba22/alx-pre_course/0x01-git/README.md

-my non empty read me
+Updated README file This is an updated read me file for my collaboration up to date task.